tsnl/sexpfmt/README.md

   - whether to print help and exit (e.g. `-h` or `--help`)
   - whether to normalize bookend tokens
   - the margin width and indent width.
+  - file input, directly map file using OS API to handle very large files.
 - preserve comments when parsing.
 - better error reporting if mis-formatted file is fed as input.
   - e.g. we have almost everything needed to provide line numbers.
 - consider whether to support more features like quote, quasiquote, unquote, pair building, etc.
-- allow file input, directly map file using OS API to handle very large files.